5 Options To Help Seniors Pay Off Debt

 The government also has several programs to help low-income seniors get access to food vouchers and nutritious meals, such as the Supplemental Nutrition Assistance Program (SNAP) and the Seniors Farmers Market Nutrition Program.

 The Administration on Aging helps protect the well-being of older adults.
-The organization offers long-term care facilities, adult day care and nursing homes.
+This organization offers long-term care facilities, adult day care, and nursing homes.
 Seniors can also get help with transportation, health insurance, and legal aid to protect against predatory lenders and elder abuse.

-Defaulting on debts can significantly lower your credit score, which can make it difficult for you to qualify for new loans or credit lines in the future.
-If you don’t make timely payments on your secured debts, like a car loan or mortgage, your property may eventually be repossessed.
+Defaulting on debts can significantly lower your credit score, making it difficult to qualify for new loans or credit lines in the future.
+If you don’t make timely payments on your secured debts, like a car loan or mortgage, your property may be repossessed.

 Failing to pay your debts can also lead to debt collection calls and letters, which can impact your stress levels.
 While debt collectors can’t garnish Social Security and Supplemental Security Income (SSI) benefits, they can still petition the courts for a judge’s order to tap into your bank account to collect the amount you owe.